LaurentFough/termtty_idle_watcher/README.md

-# 💤 TermTTY - Terminal Idle Watcher
+# 💤 TermTTY IDLE Watcher - Terminal Idle Watcher

 A cross-shell, POSIX-compatible idle watcher that executes a command or script after a configurable period of user inactivity.
 Supports **bash**, **zsh**, **fish**, and **POSIX sh** — runs quietly as a plugin or background daemon in your terminal sessions.